 Let’s take a look at some of the top four key findings.
 You can download the whole marketing report here.

 1. Those in marketing report that proving impact is crucial

 Today’s marketer has a dual mandate: nurturing customer relationships and growing revenue.
 This is reflected in how marketers define success.
 Nearly half say customer satisfaction is their most important metric, followed by return on marketing investment.
 However, fewer than two in five marketers report that they feel completely successful in evaluating any of these metrics definitively.

-When assessing their analytics strategies, marketers emphasise the need to solve this challenge – listing proving impact on growth and customer experience as their top priorities.
-To get there, marketers are also prioritising the effective use of data in the form of accurate, timely, and consumable insights.
+When assessing their analytics strategies, marketers emphasize the need to solve this challenge – listing proving impact on growth and customer experience as their top priorities.
+To get there, marketers are also prioritizing the effective use of data in the form of accurate, timely, and consumable insights.

 2. Privacy changes have led to shifts in marketing strategies and investments

 Over the past few years, data privacy regulations — such as GDPR, Apple Mail Privacy Protection, and Google’s deprecation of the third-party cookie — have encouraged marketers to adopt a consumer-first, consent-based approach to data collection.
 At the same time, marketers are feeling downstream effects in their analytics as popular performance metrics like email opens are now less relevant as privacy policies preventing tracking are implemented.
 In fact, 90% of marketers agree that recent data privacy changes have fundamentally changed how they measure marketing performance.